What allowable expenses can limited companies claim?

 To take advantage of the allowable expenses we’ve talked about in this guide, remember:

 - Expenses must be wholly and exclusively for business purposes.

 - You must maintain accurate records of expenses to justify your claims if they’re queried by HMRC.

-If you’re a new company, consider tracking and managing your expenses with Tide’s expense management tool.
+If you’re a new company, consider tracking and managing your expenses with Tide’s company expense cards.
 Our desktop and mobile apps are designed to help auto-categorise outgoings so you can easily see what counts as an expense spend.
 You can also upload bulk receipts so that they’re stored safely and send reports to your accounting software to save time when filing your tax returns.
 Open a free business current account today to get started.